matthew-brett/barts-setup/barts_setup.md

 router, via the WiFi network, or our broadband upload speed could be too low.
-We're investigating using a Powerline wired connection to the router, to eliminate problems in the WiFi, but we may need to drop the live stream quality, and / or investigate our broadband.
+We're investigating using a Powerline wired connection to the router, to eliminate problems in the WiFi, but we may need to drop the live stream quality, and / or investigate our broadband upload speeds.